AntoineRichard/sesame_dockers/README.md

 # Sesame Dockers
 This git provides the necessary components required to build our docker containers.
-To install docker one can refere to:
+To install docker one can refere to: https://docs.docker.com/desktop/

 Or run the following command:
 ```
+sudo apt install docker.io
 ```

 # Building the containers